Using the CalculatorEnter in one or more traits for each parents and click the calculate button. There are two ways you can enter traits:

 - Select: shows a popup menu of traits.
 Select one or more.
 Might be better if you don't like to type at all and/or would like to scroll through all available traits.
 Control-click (or command-click) to select multiple with keyboard.

 Basic Ball Python Genetics

 Children inherit genes from their parents that give them varied physical appearance, such as color and pattern mutations.
-For each gene a parent carries, it has a 50% chance of passing it down to its baby.
-Thus, the offspring receives zero, a single (heterozygous aka "het"), or a pair (homozygous aka "super") of each of the genes based its parents genetics and chance.
+For each gene a parent carries, it has a 50% chance of passing it down to its offspring.
+Thus, the offspring receives zero, one (heterozygous aka "het"), or two (i.e., a pair, called homozygous aka "super") of each of the genes based its parents genetics and chance.

 |Recessive Genes||Possible Het||Het||Visual|

-In reality, this is all a huge simplification of how genetics actually work, but this is the model that has been found useful by the reptile community.
-For more read this basic intro and overview of complexes.
+In reality, this is all a simplification of how genetics actually work, but this is the model that has been found useful by the reptile community.
+For more information, check out our article on Dominance types and our resources page.